galaxyproject/training-material/topics/visualisation/tutorials/circos/tutorial.md

 > ### {% icon comment %} Background: DNA Microarrays
 >
 > **Microarrays** are used to measure the expression levels of large number of genes simultaneously, or to genotype multiple regions of a genome.
 In this example in our tutorial, we have data from a **SNP array**.
 This type of microarray detects the presence and proportion (homozyogous/heterozygous) of a
-> wide range of SNPS (Single Nucleotide Polymorphisms) known to exist within the population.
+> wide range of SNPs (Single Nucleotide Polymorphisms) known to exist within the population.
 A set of **probes** targeting positions of a large number of known SNPs
 > are used to detect the presence or absence of the SNPs in the sample.
 >
 > <br>